JustSleightly/ThrowaBall/README.md

 Make sure you have syncing installed/enabled (automatically included for `Force Particle` throw mode), and make sure ThrowaBall is enabled from the menu while standing still.

+When respawning the ball using the physical button, try to keep the button pressed for longer than a split second to ensure it respawns for all other players.

-The syncing accuracy may not be perfectly accurate, but should be within a 0.1 meter tolerance.
+The syncing accuracy may not be perfectly accurate, but should be within a 0.2 meter tolerance within an effective range of 50 meters from the location the system is enabled.

 The ball movement is also interpolated for remote players due to parameter sync rate, so the peaks/valleys of bounces/collisions may be clipped.